diegomura/react-portalgun/examples/using-react-modal/README.md

 ```

 ## Idea behind the example
-- Show how easy is to integrate Modly with the popular react-modal
+- Show how easy is to integrate portalgun with the popular react-modal